nisheeth-golakiya/hybrid-sac/README.md

 |<img src="_data/goal.gif" width="200">|<img src="_data/goal_prob.png" width="200">|
 | :---: | :---: |
 |Behavior of trained agent|Probability of scoring a goal|
+* This agent achives `p_goal` of ~0.2, whereas the paper achives ~0.73.
+Thus, more training or tuning is required to improve the performance.

 </br>
 ## Soccer